Trump asks Supreme Court to delay TikTok ban so he can weigh in after he takes office

 The request came as TikTok and the Biden administration filed opposing briefs to the court, in which the company argued the court should strike down a law that could ban the platform by Jan.
 19 while the government emphasized its position that the statute is needed to eliminate a national security risk.

 “President Trump takes no position on the underlying merits of this dispute.
-Instead, he respectfully requests that the Court consider staying the Act’s deadline for divestment of January 19, 2025, while it considers the merits of this case,” said Trump’s amicus brief, which supported neither party in the case.
+Instead, he respectfully requests that the Court consider staying the Act’s deadline for divestment of January 19, 2025, while it considers the merits of this case,” said Trump’s amicus brief, which supported neither party in the case and was written by D. John Sauer, Trump’s choice for solicitor general.

+The argument submitted to the court is the latest example of Trump inserting himself in national issues before he takes office.
+The Republican president-elect has already begun negotiating with other countries over his plans to impose tariffs, and he intervened earlier this month in a plan to fund the federal government, calling for a bipartisan plan to be rejected and sending Republicans back to the negotiating table.

+He has been holding meetings with foreign leaders and business officials at his Mar-a-Lago club in Florida while he assembles his administration, including a meeting last week with TikTok CEO Shou Chew.

+Trump has reversed his position on the popular app, having tried to ban it during his first term in office over national security concerns.
+He joined the TikTok during his 2024 presidential campaign and his team used it to connect with younger voters, especially male voters, by pushing content that was often macho and aimed at going viral.

+He said earlier this year that he still believed there were national security risks with TikTok, but that he opposed banning it.

-The filings come ahead of oral arguments scheduled for Jan.
+The filings Friday come ahead of oral arguments scheduled for Jan.
 10 on whether the law, which requires TikTok to divest from its China-based parent company or face a ban, unlawfully restricts speech in violation of the First Amendment.
+The law was was signed by President Joe Biden in April after it passed Congress with broad bipartisan support.
+TikTok and ByteDance filed a legal challenge afterwards.

 Earlier this month, a panel of three federal judges on the U.S. Court of Appeals for the District of Columbia Circuit unanimously upheld the statute, leading TikTok to appeal the case to the Supreme Court.